Dear UCSI Supporters

 Affiliated security companies

-The UCSI welcomes Sompisi Protection Services from Mpophomeni, who have joined Knight Security Solutions (KSS) and Ballid Security as subscribing security companies to the UCSI.
+Magma Security, Sompisi Protection Services, Knight Security Solutions (KSS) and Ballid Security as subscribing security companies to the UCSI.

 How can you get involved?

-The UCSI will not be sustainable without monthly community support from business entities, shopping centres, hospitals, schools, estates, security companies and private individuals.
+The UCSI will not be sustainable without monthly community support from business entities, shopping centers, hospitals, schools, estates, security companies and private individuals.
 Please join the UCSI as a contributing member.
 There are still some critical gantries that need to be erected – primarily in the Merrivale and Mpophomeni areas.
-There are also two “holes” to close in the Hilton area.

 The UCSI is also able to issue Section 18A certificates for CAPEX and OPEX donations of any amount.